rusenask/mirage/docs/pages/clients.rst

 **************************

-A Stubo integrator is responsible for diverting requests destined for real back-end services to Stub-O-Matic.
+A Stubo integrator is responsible for diverting requests destined for real back-end services to Mirage.
 As such a Stubo integrator can take many forms depending on the needs, language and architecture of the System Under Test (SUT).

 Regardless of the SUT architecture calls to Stubo are REST-ful (ish) HTTP.